Orthognathic Surgery (Corrective Jaw Surgery)

 Technology & Orthognathic Surgery (for our patients)

-Dr. Kalant or Dr. Pink uses modern computer-aided techniques and three-dimensional models to show you exactly how your surgery will be approached.
-Using comprehensive facial x-rays and computer video imaging, we can show you how your bite will be improved and even give you an idea of how you’ll look after surgery.
-This helps you understand the surgical process and the extent of the proposed treatment.
+Dr. Kalant or Dr. Pink uses modern computer-aided techniques such as VSP (Virtual Surgical Planing) through 3D Systems.
+Their unmatched expertise delivers accuracy utilizing this technique to show exactly how your surgery will be approached.
+In addition to using comprehensive facial x-rays and computer video imaging, 3-D modeling has greatly improved how our doctors plan and execute your surgery.
+Prior to your procedure, our doctors will be able to show you how your bite will be improved and a good idea of how you will look after surgery.
+VSP (computer-aided technology) helps our patients understand the surgical process from beginning to end.

-If you are a candidate for corrective jaw surgery, Dr. Kalant or Dr. Pink will work closely with your dentist and orthodontist to set up a treatment plan for course of action.
-The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.
+If you are a candidate for corrective jaw surgery, Dr. Kalant or Dr. Pink will work closely with your dentist and orthodontist to set up a treatment plan for your course of action.
+This may take a few visits to our office to obtain the necessary records and pictures needed to work up your case.
+Orthognathic (corrective jaw) surgery can move your teeth and jaws into a new position that results in a more attractive, functional, and healthy dental-facial relationship.

 What to Expect

 - Corrective jaw surgery is a significant intervention requiring many months of preparation.

 - The surgery is performed in the hospital and can last between four to six hours.

 - Hospital stays of one to three days are normal.